samuel-antunes/samuel-antunes/README.md

 - 🔭 I’m currently working on **an Image Editing app for an Observatory**

-- 🌱 I’m currently learning **Frontend, Backend technologies, and how to integrate A.I. into them.**
+- 🌱 I’m currently learning **Full stack technologies, and how to integrate A.I. into different projects.**

 - 👯 I’m looking to collaborate on **A.I. projects**